smaranz/notchy/SETUP_LIKE_ORIGINAL.md

-# Setup Project Like Original NotchNook
+# Setup Project Like Original Notchy

-Based on the original NotchNook app structure, here's how to create the project:
+Based on the original Notchy app structure, here's how to create the project:

-## Key Settings from Original NotchNook
+## Key Settings from Original Notchy

-- **Bundle Identifier:** `lo.cafe.NotchNook` (or use `com.notchnook.app` for our version)
+- **Bundle Identifier:** `lo.cafe.Notchy` (or use `com.notchy.app` for our version)
 - **Minimum macOS Version:** 14.6 ✅ (matches original)
 - **Platform:** macOS (MacOSX) ✅
 - **App Category:** Utilities